dark-side/sports-hub/products/sport_news_portal/web_application_features/most_popular_and_commented/README.md

 ## Description

-When a user is viewing pages that contain the Most popular and Most commented sections, he/she should be able to see articles that have the highest number of views (Most popular) or the highest number of comments (Most commented) during the period configured by admin.
-The Most popular and Most commented sections should be context-sensitive:
+When user are viewing pages that contain the <b>Most popular</b> and <b>Most commented</b> sections, they should be able to see articles that have the highest number of views (<b>Most popular</b>) or the highest number of comments (<b>Most commented</b>) during the period configured by admin.
+The <b>Most popular</b> and <b>Most commented</b> sections should be context-sensitive:
-  - Home page – contains the most popular and most commented articles from the whole articles list
+  - Home page contains the most popular and most commented articles from the whole articles list
-  - Any other page – contains the most popular and the most commented articles that belong to the same category, conference, or team as the current page
+  - Any other page contains the most popular and the most commented articles that belong to the same category, conference, or team as the current page
-Admin user can show or hide the Most popular and Most commented sections for the whole site on the Home configuration page.
+Admin user can show or hide the <b>Most popular</b> and <b>Most commented</b> sections on the <b>Home</b> configuration page.
-Admin user can configure the time period for the Most popular and Most commented sections
+Admin user can configure the time period for the <b>Most popular</b> and <b>Most commented</b> sections

 ## Check list:

-  - Verify if UI corresponds to prototype
+  - Verify if UI corresponds to the prototype
-  - Admin user should be able to show and hide the Most popular section for the whole site
+  - Admin user should be able to show and hide the <b>Most popular</b> section for the whole site
-  - Admin user should be able to configure the time period (Day, Weak, Month, Year) for the most popular section for the whole site
+  - Admin user should be able to configure the time period (Day, Weak, Month, Year) for the <b>Most popular</b> section
-  - Admin user should be able to show and hide the Most commented section for the whole site
+  - Admin user should be able to show and hide the <b>Most commented</b> section
-  - Admin user should be able to configure the time period (Day, Weak, Month, Year) for the Most commented section for the whole site
+  - Admin user should be able to configure the time period (day, weak, month, year) for the <b>Most commented</b> section
-  - User should be able to see articles with the highest number of visits during configured by admin period in the Most popular section
+  - User should be able to see articles with the highest number of visits during the period configured by admin in the <b>Most popular</b> section
-  - User should be able to see articles with the highest number of comments during configured by admin period  in the Most commented section
+  - User should be able to see articles with the highest number of comments during the period configured by admin in the <b>Most commented</b> section

 ## Prototype of the feature